rwpalmer/DFPlay/ff.md

  - duplicate tab
  - rename tab

- Please recognize this as a "brainstorming concept" ... not as a
+ Please recognize this as a "brainstorming concept" ... not something that is full thought out.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MTA0Nzc2NiwxMTQ5ODIwNDA2XX0=
+eyJoaXN0b3J5IjpbLTE2ODYzNDY3NCwxMTQ5ODIwNDA2XX0=
 -->